enricomanlapig/hugo-apero-website/content/dlab/about/index.md

 ---
-title: About us
+title: "About us"
+author: "Enrico Manlapig"
+date: '2021-06-01'
 subtitle: "Helping people make better decisions"
-author: Enrico Manlapig
-date: '2021-06-01'
 excerpt: "Learn more about who we are and what we do"
-slug: []
 categories:
 - decision lab
 tags:
 - decision analysis
 - decision modeling